 Key Facts

-• If chest pain or pressure, fainting or nausea accompanies shortness of breath, you should treat it as a medical emergency.
+• If chest pain or pressure, fainting or nausea accompanies shortness of breath, you should handle this as a medical emergency and contact 9-1-1 or go to your closest hospital.

-• Most shortness of breath is manageable with appropriate medication, breathing techniques and exercise.
+• Chronic shortness of breath can be managed with the right medication, breathing exercises and physical activity.

 What Causes Shortness of Breath?

-It is normal for things such as strenuous exercise, extreme temperature change, bad air quality, high altitude and obesity to make breathing difficult even for a healthy person.
-But if your breathing has changed suddenly for no obvious reason, or is getting slowly worse over time, it may be a sign of a more serious problem.
-Getting older does not by itself cause shortness of breath.
+It is normal for strenuous exercise, extreme temperature change, bad air quality, high altitude, and obesity to make breathing difficult even for a healthy person.
+But if your breathing has changed suddenly for no obvious reason or is getting slowly worse over time, it may be a sign of a more serious problem.
+Getting older does not cause shortness of breath, but you may be at greater risk for reasons to become short of breath.

 • Carbon monoxide poisoning